This is part 3 of a four-part series of essays written in response to Canada’s assisted dying legislation.

 We are resourceful enough to find a way to provide access to assisted death in appropriate settings, and respect the mandates of faith-based hospitals, which provide so much care to Canadian families irrespective of their faiths.

-In a free and democratic society, one person’s freedom should not bring about another person’s death, and I tell you that violence to a person’s conscience brings about their spiritual death, for what is the spirited part of a person but that which moves her forward each day in the belief that her life has meaning?
+In a free and democratic society, one person’s freedom should not bring about another person’s death, and violence to a person’s conscience brings about their spiritual death, for what is the spirited part of a person but that which moves her forward each day in the belief that her life has meaning?
 And what would it be to force this part of the individual into submissive silence and force her to act against it, but a zombie-like existence, the robbing of her raison d’être, and a life of quiet desperation?
 Soon the spiritual pain turns into emotional and physical sickness, and a person eventually dies in one sense or another as a result, but not without committing violence, either against herself or against others, in return.

 In the denial of freedom of conscience are the first broken threads that spell the undoing of the social contract and sow the seeds of social division that cannot be repaired.
 Such emotional and psychological death is not what Canada was built on.
 Canada does not look like the tired faces of people forced to experience emotional, spiritual and mental anguish by acting against their deeply held beliefs.
 No, those faces belong to other, past regimes that have lived, perished and wrought terror around the world.
 For the past 150 years, this project we call Canada has become the envy of the world because of mutual respect.
 Respect for the freedom of conscience and religion does not hang merely on the convenience of others, like a coat that can be taken on and off the rack as the other demands.
 No, freedom of conscience and religion is a true and abiding promise by the state to facilitate solutions developed by its citizens that permit them to flourish in their life-giving conscience when they put on the white robe, the blue scrubs, the white collar, or the blue collar in the morning.